mothur/mothur.github.io/_wiki/marine_community_analysis.md

 #### Rarefaction curves

-Mothur provides a number of tools for analyzing individual samples.
+mothur provides a number of tools for analyzing individual samples.
 A critical question in any study is whether the sampling effort was sufficient to account for all OTUs present at a sample site.
 This can be investigated by plotting a [ rarefaction